 DIY single-element end plate

 Different racing organizations have rules on end-plate size, and for simplicity, you can make a rectangle or square of whatever the maximum size is.
-Some people will cut a notch on the top trailing edge to create a trailing vortex (see the F1 wing below), and you can shape the bottom to match your pressure zone (see first image).
+Some people will cut a notch on the top trailing edge to lessen the trailing vortex here, and you can shape the bottom to match your low pressure zone (see first image).

 Pro tip: Lay a straight edge across the chord of the main wing, and use that same angle for the top of the end plate.
 This makes it easy to set and adjust your wing angle using the top of the end plate.